wgy1027/postFireSeverityAssessment/englishPronunciation.md

 <p align="center"><img align="center" width="200" src="./notePic/americanEnglishPronunciation_i.png"></p>

-Fig. Manner of articulation of alveolar stops [i].
+Fig. Manner of articulation of the [i] vowel.

 For the method to pronounce the [i] vowel, please refer to the video in [Rachel's English](http://www.youtube.com/watch?v=_HuIAwQxEM4).